-'''
+''' import pandas as pd

-Get the raw text of the data directly from the figshare url.

 url = "https://ndownloader.figshare.com/files/13007075"

-raw = requests.get(url).text

-Then reads in the data as a pandas DataFrame.
+Reads in the data as a pandas DataFrame.

-data = pd.read_csv(StringIO(raw))
+data = pd.read_csv(url)

+Extracting a column as a Series. form_e = data["E_raw (eV)"]

+Summary statistics

+data.describe()

 '''

-'''

-Extracting a column as a Series.

-form_e = data["E_raw (eV)"]

-'''

-Summary statistics data.describe()

-scikit-learn & TensorFlow
+scikit-learn & TensorFlow & PyTorch

-- Packages for machine learning. - To some extent, scikit-learn and TensorFlow (TF) overlap in functionality. - For the purposes of this course, we will use mainly scikit-learn for ML and will briefly touch on TF for neural networks. - We will defer all specific code examples for scikit-learn and TF until we go through specific types of ML models, e.g., linear regression, kernel regression, etc. Having the theory background of the ML methods will make it easier to understand the code usage and implementations. - Instead, we will provide an overview of the high-level API design of scikit-learn.
+- · Packages for machine learning. - To some extent, scikit-learn, TensorFlow (TF) and PyTorch overlap in functionality. - For the purposes of this course, we will use mainly scikit-learn for ML and will briefly touch on TF/PyTorch for neural networks. - We will defer all specific code examples for scikit-learn until we go through specific types of ML models, e.g., linear regression, kernel regression, etc. Having the theory background of the ML methods will make it easier to understand the code usage and implementations. - Instead, we will provide an overview of the high-level API design of scikit-learn.